hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/237_002_panditji_maharaj.md

 the engine of society works in other countries, and keep free and open communication with what is going on in the minds of other nations, if we really want to be a nation again.
 And over and above all, we must cease to tyrannise.
 To what a ludicrous state are we brought!
-If a Bhângi comes to anybody as a Bhangi, he would be shunned as the plague; but no sooner does he get a cupful of water poured upon his head with some mutterings of prayers by a Pâdri, and get a coat on his back, no matter how threadbare, and come into the room of the most orthodox Hindu — I don't see the man who then dare refuse him a chair and a hearty shake of the hands!
+If a Bhāngi comes to anybody as a Bhangi, he would be shunned as the plague; but no sooner does he get a cupful of water poured upon his head with some mutterings of prayers by a Pādri, and get a coat on his back, no matter how threadbare, and come into the room of the most orthodox Hindu — I don't see the man who then dare refuse him a chair and a hearty shake of the hands!
 Irony can go no further.
-And come and see what they, the Pâdris, are doing here in the Dakshin (south).
+And come and see what they, the Pādris, are doing here in the Dakshin (south).
 They are converting the lower classes by lakhs; and in Travancore, the most priestridden country in India — where every bit of land is owned by the Brahmins . . . nearly one-fourth has become Christian!
 And I cannot blame them; what part have